alysenkoThumbtack/TTCompositeOperation/README.md

     }
 }
 ```
+<br> *Note, that TTCompositeOperation does not produce blocked threads, because it doesn't use method of NSOperationQueue 'waitUntilAllOperationsAreFinished()' or something like that*

 # Installation

 Just download this demo project and copy/paste files from "Core" to your project.
 Good luck!